 What Makes John Different?

 With so many commercial real estate agents in the Tampa area, it’s important to understand what sets John apart from the rest.
 John’s extensive research in the areas of supply characteristics, demand drivers, market dynamics, trends, and portfolio strategy in the Tampa Bay area help his clients to secure a better understanding of the opportunities and risks they may face when making important decisions regarding their property.
 Pair this knowledge base with John’s pervasive understanding in the sector of professional and medical office space, his tenacious personality, commitment to his clients, and ability to utilize the breadth of the SVN brand to find quality buyers, and you are looking at a recipe for success.
 Success, to John, is defined as a sales agreement that is beneficial, simple, and ethical for both the seller and the buyer.
 He has made it his mission to constantly evolve and grow as the needs of the market do to ensure the he keeps a competitive edge and stands apart from his competition.

 Your Tenant Representation

-If you are looking for tenant representation in Tampa or the surrounding areas, contact John today at (813) 597-6600, or click here to visit the Contact page.
+If you are looking for tenant representation in Tampa or the surrounding areas, contact John today at (813) 597-6600, or connect via the contact form below.